 This first question at the latest White House press briefing is a terrifying reminder of what Donald Trump is doing to American democracy

-It’s getting on for five months now since Donald Trump returned to the White House and in that short time many elements of American democracy, such as it is, have changed beyond recognition.
+It’s the thick end – and we really do mean thick – end of 100 days now since Donald Trump returned to the White House and in that short time many elements of American democracy, such as it is, have changed beyond recognition.

 From arrested judges to unprecedented executive orders, the rule of law has basically been replaced by the rule of Trump, and nothing quite captures it so blatantly – and terrifyingly – as the White House press briefing right now.